Borderline Personality Disorder (BPD)

 What is borderline personality disorder (BPD)?

-Who is likely to get borderline personality disorder (BPD)?
+Who does borderline personality disorder affect?

 Symptoms and Causes

-Symptoms of borderline personality disorder (BPD) usually appear in the late teenage years or early adulthood.
+Signs and symptoms of borderline personality disorder usually appear in your late teenage years or early adulthood.
 A troubling event or stressful experience can trigger symptoms or make them worse.

 Diagnosis and Tests

-How is borderline personality disorder (BPD) diagnosed?
+How is borderline personality disorder diagnosed?